by KD Miller

 With a smile, the young kid races over to her, ignoring the fact that four orphaned children, who probably didn't smell too good, were huddled around her.

 "Yes, ma'am," he smiles, revealing his chipped front tooth.
-Benjamin was the thirteen-year-old son of Mr. Felix, Macy's Department Store manager.
+Benjamin was the thirteen-year-old son of Mr. Felix, who owned Felix's Department Store.

 Clasping her arm around the tiny boy in her arms, Catrina moves him over to her right side.
 She could sense the older boy watching her every move like a hawk.
 She wishes she could convince him that she wouldn't harm them.